 If you’ve ever embarked on a project involving flooring or decking boards, you’ve probably heard that you’re supposed to wait for a while before installing them.
-After all, the boards need to acclimate to their new surroundings to prevent complications such as warping and cupping in the future.
+After all, the boards need to acclimate to their new surroundings in order to prevent complications such as warping and cupping in the future.

 What you may not be too sure about is how long that waiting period should last.
 You’re not alone.
 Even if you ask several people who consider themselves to be experts on the subject, they’re likely to give you completely different answers.
 That’s because environmental factors and other conditions can lead to widely varying timescales.